 He flinches.
 He’s used to her voice tinny, wheedling out of a two-inch speaker and filtered through memory.
 Now here it is, so close and so real, bouncing off the walls –

 He sniffs and starts walking.

-The air’s gone worse; he gags at the smell, puts his hand on the wall – the wall is wet – it gives a little – he jerks away and falls.
+The air’s gone bad.
+He gags at the smell, puts his hand on the wall – the wall is wet – it gives a little – he jerks away and falls.
 The flashlight shatters.

 He gets up to his knees.
 Far away, something groans, an engine or maybe thunder, great roiling shakes coming from far away – now a screech, a keening of metal, and a rattle – he turns and he sees it, the back of the truck closing, a silver circle of light getting smaller and smaller until it was button, then a pinhole, then –